AdrSkapars/uom_policy_dataset/The Energy and Utility Policy.md

 - Better anticipation of seasonal weather trends to help inform energy management decision making processes; and
 - Identifying areas within the University who excessively consume energy without just cause;

 UoM will conclude ‘energy audits’ as a systematic review of the energy reduction programme’s performance against both legal requirements and UoM policy objectives.
-The audit will provide verification that the systems that have been put in place are being
+The audit will provide verification that the systems that have been put in place are being followed.
+It identifies areas where corrective action is required and it highlights opportunities for improvement.

 # 5.0 ENVIRONMENTAL SUSTAINABILITY PLAN

 The University’s Strategic Plan 2020 has a clear focus on sustainability, with one of its eight enabling strategies focusing exclusively on environmental sustainability, stating that the University will “…embed environmental sustainability as a key priority across the full range of our activities.”
 Further within the plan the University is committed to: